humhub/documentation/docs/admin/security.md

 Keep HumHub Up-To-Date
 ---------------------------------------

 As an admin you'll receive notifications about new HumHub releases.
 We strongly recommend to always update to the latest stable version if possible.
-Check the [automatic](updating-automatic.md) or [manual](updating.md) update guide for more information about updating your HumHub installation.
+Check the [update guide](updating.md) for more information about updating your HumHub installation.

 Furthermore, you should regularly check the `Administration -> Modules -> Available Updates` section for module updates.